eodowd/VirtualPlayingOrchestra/README.md

 The plan was to start with Sonatina Symphonic Orchestra, add new samples from Mattias Westlund and samples from newly available sources that had recently become available to create what I would like to see from a Sonatina Symphonic Orchestra 2.0.

+# Credit

+special thanks to Paul Battersby for compiling and preparing all these samples in one place and providing them to the community for free on his website http://virtualplaying.com/virtual-playing-orchestra/